abdi221/distance_monitor/README.md

 ## **Why This Project Matters**

-The project started as a simple distance sensor, but the focus shifted to reliability—something many small embedded systems lack.
-Handling real-world faults (loose cables, bad readings, unexpected software states) turned out to be more important than measuring distance itself.
+The project started as a simple distance sensor, but the focus shifted to reliability, which is something many small embedded systems lack.
+Handling real-world faults such as loose cables, bad readings, unexpected software states, turned out to be more important than measuring distance itself.

 The result is a small, Wi-Fi-enabled device that behaves predictably even when things go wrong.